 The AP and lateral views may be obtained with or without weight-bearing.
 For non-weight bearing images, the patient is seated on the table with the hip and knee flexed and the ankle in a neutral position or supine with the entire leg straightened on the table.
 AP images are obtained by directing the x-ray beam from the dorsum of the ankle to the plantar surface, with the image receptor beneath the sole of the foot.
 Internal oblique images are obtained by internally rotating the ankle 15–20 degrees and directing the x-ray beam in a dorsoplantar direction similar to the AP view.
 Lateral images are obtained by directing the x-ray beam from left to right, with the image receptor medial to the ankle.
 Weight-bearing images are obtained similarly, though with the patient standing.
-Typically, a special stand with steps is used, with a slight cut into the top step, which is used for holding the x-ray cassette.
+Typically, a special stand with steps is used, with a slight cut into the top step used to hold the x-ray cassette.

 Multiple specialized radiographic views of the ankle have been described for specific purposes.
-The external oblique is used to view the medial column of foot, navicular, medial cuneiform, first metatarsal, and its articulations and is obtained similar to the internal oblique view, except that the ankle is in 45 degrees of external rotation.
+The external oblique is used to view the medial column of the foot, navicular, medial cuneiform, first metatarsal, and its articulations and is obtained similar to the internal oblique view, except that the ankle is in 45 degrees of external rotation.
 The Harris view better evaluates the calcaneus, middle facet of the subtalar joint, and sustentaculum tali.
-This is obtained with the patient standing, beam angled approximately 45 degrees toward the midline of the heel.
-Broden views are superior for imaging the subtalar joint and are obtained with the patient in supine, knee slightly flexed and supported by a sandbag, with the foot in neutral dorsiflexion.
+This is obtained with the patient standing and beam angled approximately 45 degrees toward the midline of the heel.
+Broden views are superior for imaging the subtalar joint and are obtained with the patient in supine, knee slightly flexed, and supported by a sandbag, with the foot in neutral dorsiflexion.
 The leg and foot are internally rotated 45 degrees, and images are obtained in multiple degrees of cephalic tilt, as necessary.
 The Canale view is useful for assessing the degree of comminution and displacement of talar neck fractures and is taken with the foot plantarflexed and pronated to 15 degrees.
-The Saltzman view has been used to determine the relationship of the hindfoot with the leg to characterize complex hindfoot malalignments and is obtained both with and without weight-bearing, with the beam oriented posteroanterior and craniocaudally, tangential to the hindfoot.
+Finally, the Saltzman view has been used to determine the relationship of the hindfoot with the leg to characterize complex hindfoot malalignments and is obtained both with and without weight-bearing, with the beam oriented posteroanterior and craniocaudally, tangential to the hindfoot.